dev-brendanprice/D2-Synergy/CONTRIBUTE.md

 Repeat the bellow process for each entry, over the entire list, yielded from BuildStruct
 1. `ctrl+f` for the hash in `bounties.js`
-2. Make a `Destiny2.GetDestinyEntityDefinition`, on destinydatasets, for the same bounty hash:
+2. Make a `Destiny2.GetDestinyEntityDefinition`, on destinydatasets, for the same bounty hash:<br>
       `entityType: DestinyInventoryItemDefinition,
        hashIdentifier: hash`
 3. Enter corresponding indexes for the props in `bounties.js` using `SynergyDefinitions.js`